Features

 Realtime is currently in developer preview.
 Some details including APIs are still subject to change during this period.
 Read more about the developer preview here.

-Realtime allows you to stream data from workflows to your users, without configuring infrastructure or maintaining state.
-This allows you to build interactive applications, show status updates, or stream AI responses to your users directly in your existing code.
+Realtime allows you to stream data from workflows to your users without configuring infrastructure or maintaining state.
+This enables you to build interactive applications, show status updates, or stream AI responses to your users directly in your existing code.

 Usage

-There are two core parts of realtime: publishing and subscribing.
-You must publish data from your functions in order for it to be visible.
+There are two core parts of Realtime: publishing and subscribing.
+You must publish data from your functions for it to be visible.
 Publishing data accepts three parameters:

-, the data to be published to the realtime streamtopic
+• data, the data to be published to the realtime stream

-, the (optionally typed and validated) topic name, allowing you to differentiate between types of datachannel
+• topic, the (optionally typed and validated) topic name, allowing you to differentiate between types of data

 Subscriptions receive data by subscribing to topics within a channel.
 We manage the WebSocket connections, publishing, subscribing, and state for you.